Manage Cookie Preferences

 If you’ve purchased Additional Pension you can also convert part of that into a lump sum.
 For every £1 per annum of pension that you give up, you’ll receive an additional £12 of lump sum but this is subject to an overall HMRC maximum of 25% of the total value of your benefits.

-You’ll receive an automatic acknowledgement of your application form as soon as we receive it.
-This will be sent by via MPO or post.
+In most cases you’ll receive an automatic acknowledgement of your application form as soon as we receive it.
+This will be sent via MPO or post.
+However, if you're affected by Transitional Protection you may not receive confirmation that your application has been received until after your Remediable Service Statement has been completed and returned to us.

 To be eligible to take Age retirement, you’ll need to have reached your NPA and left pensionable service (at the payable date of the pension award).
 This may be through finishing your current teaching contract, i.e. leaving all pensionable employment, or through choosing to opt-out of the Scheme.
 If you leave all pensionable employment you must have a break of at least one day before returning to a position that is pensionable in the Scheme (irrespective of whether you remain opted-in to the Scheme for that position).
 The minimum period for being opted out of the Scheme is one month, as the opt-out and the opt-in are effective from the first day of the month after the month that Teachers’ Pensions receive it.